keosorg/keosorg/README.md

 # Welcome to KéOS
 ## What is KéOS?
-KéOS is an alternative, open-source web OS that brings bright new features.
+~~KéOS is an alternative, open-source web OS that brings bright new features.
 It includes high levels of customization and easy-to-use tools for developers.
 The best part?
 KéOS is designed to be used *in conjunction* with Windows 96.
 It is *not* designed to be a replacement for it.
 There's a version of KéOS that can easily be booted on top of the Windows 96 website.
 We also have the KéOS Bootloader - a small minikernel for Windows 96 that lets you choose whether to boot from Windows 96 or another kernel you have installed.
-KéOS can also mount your Windows 96 partition - allowing you to fix problems that might not be able to be fixed from the Windows 96 recovery environment.
+KéOS can also mount your Windows 96 partition - allowing you to fix problems that might not be able to be fixed from the Windows 96 recovery environment.~~
+edit: i cant decide whether it should be a web os, or a real os, or both

 ## Why does it exist?
 In computer applications, we had to make a spreadsheet and powerpoint about our made-up company.
 That's boring... unless it was a real company!
 So, uh, yeah... that's why this started.